Documentation Index

 Never pass userId, role, or other sensitive parameters from the front end into the SSE module as inputs.
 These values must be determined entirely server-side.

+Refer strings are generated through the Unqork API.
 Call this endpoint from a server-side executed (SSE) module only.

 Endpoint: POST /referstring